 In this scenario, you would make extra payments toward the private student loan at 7% interest first with the debt avalanche method.
 Once that loan was paid off, you’d make extra payments toward the private student loan at 6.5% interest, and then finally you’d tackle the Unsubsidized Direct Loan.

 The debt avalanche strategy has several benefits and drawbacks.
 Here are a couple of reasons it may be helpful to you:

 - You save more in interest: By tackling the highest-interest debt first, you’ll save more money in interest charges over the length of your loan.
 Compared to the debt snowball method, using the debt avalanche method can help you save hundreds or even thousands of dollars.

 - You’ll pay off the loans faster: Because you’re addressing the highest-interest debt first, there’s less time for interest to accrue on the loan.
-With less interest building, you can pay off your loans much earlier.
+With less interest building, you can pay off your student loans much faster.

 - You don’t see results as quickly: Because you’re tackling the debt with the highest interest rate rather than the smallest balance, it can take longer before you can pay off a loan.